kean/Pulse/README.md

 ## Sponsors 💖

-While you can use Pulse and Pulse Pro for free, if you enjoy it, please make sure to [support](https://github.com/sponsors/kean) it on GitHub Sponsors.
+While you can use Pulse and Pulse Pro for free, if you enjoy it, please [support](https://github.com/sponsors/kean) it on GitHub Sponsors.

 ## About